Bruno-SSC/Bruno-SSC/README.md

 🏭 Chasing my dreams.
 🧗‍ I'm beginner, everyday searching for growth.
 ⚡ On my way to be a front-end developer.
-🐞 like hugs, hate bugs.
+🐞 like hugs, hate code bugs.
 ```

 ---